Jonathan-F-Bell/Ender-3-Ultimate/Guides/BLTouch-Install-Guide.md

+##### Operating System Requirements

+Although most steps in this guide that involve a computer can be done using macOS, Windows, or Linux, unfortunately the software for the ISP programmer that comes with the BLTouch kit is windows only.
+As such, a Windows computer or a Mac running bootcamp will be necessary to flash the bootloader unless an alternate method is used.

 ### A. Install BLTouch On Print Head

 1. Open the BLTouch Kit and check that you have all the parts listed in the Packing List section of the BLTouch Guidebook.